MarekKowalski/HoloFace/README.md

 # HoloFace
 HoloFace is a framework for facial augmented reality on HoloLens, it allows for augmenting the faces of people seen through HoloLens with various items and visual effects.
 It is described in detail in an article published at the 2018 IEEE Winter Conference on Applications of Computer Vision (WACV'2018).
+A preprint of the article is [available on arXiv](https://arxiv.org/abs/1802.00278).

 Look the video below to see HoloFace in action.